Transport of finiteness structures and applications: Lazy recursive algebraic datatypes

-In light of this example, of the discussion on sums and of previous work on the semantics of system $T$, we are led to study the finiteness properties of the datatype of trees, obtained as fixpoints of power series functors.
-Let $I$ be a set of indices, $\fam \cA$ a family of finiteness spaces and $\fam J$ a family of sets of indices. \begin{proposition} The functor $\cT:\cX\mapsto \Loplus_{i\in I}\cA_i\with \cX^{\with J_i}$ is exactly continuous, $\finExt$-increasing and has a least fixpoint $\fix\cT$ which is a finiteness space. \end{proposition} \begin{proof} As the functor $\cT$ is the composite of exactly continuous and $\finExt$-increasing functors, it is also exactly continuous (see Lemma~\ref{lemma:composition:continuity}) and $\finExt$-increasing.
-The existence of the least fixpoint in $\Fin$ is then a direct consequence of Lemma~\ref{lemma:continuity:fixpoint}. \end{proof} Intuitively $\fix\cT$ is the datatype of trees, in which nodes of sort $i\in I$ are of arity $J_i$ and bear labels in $\cA_i$: this will be made formal in the next section.
-We denote $\fix\cT$ by $\fsLazy_{I,\fam J}\fam\cA$ or, shortly $\fsLazy\fam\cA$.
+In light of this example, of the discussion on sums and of previous work on the semantics of system $T$ \citep{vaux:relT}, we are led to study the finiteness properties of the datatypes of trees obtained as fixpoints of power series functors: \begin{definition} Let $I$ be a set of indices, $\fam \cA=\genFam\cA iI$ a family of finiteness spaces and $\fam J=\genFam JiI$ a family of sets of indices.
+We write $\natInst\fsLazy{I,\fam J}\fam\cA$ for the least fixpoint of the algebraic functor $\cX\mapsto \Loplus_{i\in I}\cA_i\with \cX^{\with J_i}$, where $\cX^{\with J}$ denotes $\With_{j\in J}\cX$. \end{definition} We will in general simply write $\fsLazy\fam\cA$ for $\natInst\fsLazy{I,\fam J}\fam\cA$.
+Intuitively $\fsLazy\fam\cA$ is the datatype of trees, in which nodes of sort $i\in I$ are of arity $J_i$ and bear labels in $\cA_i$.
+More precisely, we will show that $\web{\fsLazy\fam\cA}$ is the set of paths starting from the root in such trees.
+Recall that terms are in general interpreted by subsets of the web of their type: the subsets interpreting terms of type $\fsLazy\fam\cA$ will be the sets of paths in the corresponding trees.
+We will moreover obtain that these interpretations are all finitary.